StrattonCh/OccupancyLit/README.md

 # OccupancyLit
-Repo for literature review of occupancy related papers
+Repo for literature review of occupancy related papers.
+For a web-rendered version of this document, please visit https://strattonch.github.io/OccupancyLit/.